-Then you can copy one of the input files that are in ~/polconvert/PolConvert_calibrate_EVN.py to your current directory.
+Then you can copy one of the input files as template to your current directory:

+cp ~/polconvert/PolConvert\calibrate\EVN.py .

 Open this file and modify the first part, where all parameters are defined:

 - REFANT: the number of the antenna to be used as reference (in the FITS IDI order which is the same as in the MS file, and you should already know at least from the standardplots output). - LINANT: the station to be fixed (the one that recorded linear polarization).
-In case of more than one you will need to run the script more than once. - REF_IDI: type the name of the FITS IDI file that contains the data to be used to compute the required conversion (e.g. the one that find_idi_with_time.py told you).
+In case of more than one you will need to run the script more than once. - REF\IDI: type the name of the FITS IDI file that contains the data to be used to compute the required conversion (e.g. the one that find\idi\with\time.py told you). - CALRANGE: specify the time range to be used to compute the required conversion (in AIPS format). - NCHAN, NIF: number of channels and number of IFs in the data.

-- CALRANGE: specify the time range to be used to compute the required conversion (in AIPS format). - NCHAN, NIF: number of channels and number of IFs in the data. - NITER: number of iterations to run.
-By default it is two. - ALL_IDIs: you need to set a list with all FITS IDI files that require the conversion (typically all FITS IDI files produced in this experiment). - SUFFIX: The suffix that will be written for the output (corrected) FITS IDI files.
+- NITER: number of iterations to run.
+By default it is two. - ALL\IDIs: you need to set a list with all FITS IDI files that require the conversion (typically all FITS IDI files produced in this experiment). - SUFFIX: The suffix that will be written for the output (corrected) FITS IDI files.
 If empty then it will overwrite the files.